data-dependent/osrs-guides/skilling.md

  - **Tick 2**: During our client input, we move to underneath KQ via mithril seeds.
  - **Tick 3**: During our character's turn, we pick the flowers.

 Our character is never in range of KQ during one of her turns, since her turn on **Tick 1** is before our actions and her turn on **Tick 2** is after our action.
+In effect, KQ never even sees us, since she only "looks" during her turn.

 ### Elements of turns